Skip to main content

 Adding Resources

 CBIcall resources are the external dependency layer used by workflows: third-party tools, reference genomes, known-sites files, interval lists, and auxiliary databases.
-The resource catalog can describe different resource types, for example bundle today and container-oriented entries in the future.
+The resource catalog is resources/cbicall-resource-catalog.json, the inventory of resource entries that records type, version, workflow compatibility, and optional identity metadata.
+It can describe different resource types, including local bundles and externally managed workflow resources.

 Most resource additions today therefore mean adding a bundle.
 That needs two pieces: